Anxiety Self-Portrait

 The next morning I went to class, feeling defeated and embarrassed, not only by having to turn in an incomplete drawing, but also because this was the first artwork I ever made of me shirtless.
 I nervously opened up my giant 36" x 24" newsprint drawing pad to this piece, and to my surprise, the class and the professors loved it!

 Now when I look at this drawing, the meaning just explodes off the page.
-It's like a visual representation of the anxiety and frustration I was feeling while creating this piece and also having to show it to others.
+It's like a visual representation of how hard it is for me to express myself with words, but at least I can always SHOW how I feel!

-On a deeper level, It shows how hard it is for me to express myself with words, but at least I can always SHOW how I feel!
 Art, for me, means being able to communicate messages that I'm still learning myself.
 It means having a voice without having to say anything at all.
 In a lot of ways, sharing my art with you all the time is as revealing for me as taking my shirt off.